Travel

 - A valid visa.
 If you need to apply for a visa while overseas, plan ahead and follow all instructions from the embassy/consulate where you will apply for a renewal.

-- Financial information showing proof of necessary funds to support yourself in the U.S.
+- Financial documentation showing proof of necessary funds to support yourself in the U.S.

 What to Expect at the Port of Entry